Dreams of forbidden food: the spoonful after which you first feel a little more alive

 Today, if the theme resonates, name one “outdated not allowed” and permit yourself one small conscious step toward what it forbids.
 Not a revolution, one spoonful.
 The Rebel recognizes such conscious steps as a mature revision, and in the dreams that follow slips you a “forbidden” dessert at night less often.

 You dream that you are eating something sweet, rich, foreign, stolen.
 You eat in secret, hiding, not letting yourself be seen.
-In the body — a thick pleasure you do not allow yourself in front of others.
-Inside — “this is for me alone.”
+In the body, a thick pleasure spreads, the kind you do not allow yourself in front of others.
+Inside sounds: “this is for me alone.”

-Your Shadow speaks through this dream — the part that keeps all the “indecent” pleasures: what you enjoy in life but refuse to admit to.
-It comes when there is a side of your life in which you are fully alive but do not speak about: a quiet passion, a “wrong” attachment, a small “sin” like long idling, watching films “beneath your status,” conversations you would not want to renounce in public.
+From that corner your Shadow watches: the part that keeps all the “indecent” pleasures, what you enjoy in life but refuse to admit to.
+The Shadow comes when there is a side of your life in which you are fully alive but do not speak about: a quiet passion, a wrong attachment, a small “sin” like long idling, watching films beneath your status, conversations you would not want to renounce in public.
 The Shadow does not demand you drag all this into the light; it asks you to stop being ashamed of what truly makes you glad.

 Ask yourself: “Which ‘secret pleasure’ have I long been telling ‘you are not me’ — and what will change in my life if I stop being ashamed of it, at least in front of myself?”